colinchong/pmreadme/readme.md

 * You don’t need to always have the answers - we can create value together.
 * 1:1’s.
 We’ll meet weekly at first and adjust the cadence as appropriate after a few months.
 The primary purpose of these sessions will be on professional development, bi-directional feedback, and reviewing performance.
 Updates on tactical activities can wait.
 Tell me concerns as they come.
 Escalate impediments ASAP.
 > Come prepared to our 1:1s with information about your priorities and any topics you'd like to discuss.
 It can be useful to track these in tools (15five) to ensure the time is well spent on the most important items.
-* 1:1’s.
-We’ll meet weekly at first and adjust the cadence as appropriate after a few months.
-The primary purpose of these sessions will be on professional development, bi-directional feedback, and reviewing performance.
-Updates on tactical activities can wait.
-Tell me concerns as they come.
-Escalate impediments ASAP.
 * Myers Briggs:
 > INTPs have a very tolerant and flexible style, characterized by an openness to logical suggestions and relative freedom for their subordinates.
 But this freedom comes at a cost – INTP managers have very high standards, and they expect others to grasp their insights instantly, and to provide their own in equal measure.